 This will often be through finding the funds necessary for an external training provider, but can also be a person within the organisation who has the time, knowledge and training skills necessary to provide valuable training which greatly facilitates the development and proficiency of these workers.

-So a manager who has a desire to provide their team with training and coaching to develop their abilities does not have to take on the entire responsibility themselves, and can act as an organiser and facilitator rather than performing the actual training themselves if they do not have the skill or time resources available to dedicate to the task.
+So a manager who has a desire to provide their team with training and coaching to develop their abilities does not have to take on the entire responsibility of providing the training or being a coach themselves.
+They can act as an organiser and facilitator of any business coaching services and programmes, rather than performing the actual training themselves if they do not have the skill or time resources available to dedicate to the task.

-Business coaching can be ideal for developing new managers, particularly in conjunction with relevant management training courses.
+Along with the many other benefits of business coaching, it can also be ideal for developing new managers, particularly in conjunction with relevant management training courses.

 Those new to a first line management position who have not received much, or indeed any, training in the past will often find themselves lacking the knowledge about how to do certain tasks or how to do them in the most effective and productive manner, as not only have they not been taught anything before but they will not have the experience to call upon like a seasoned veteran manager or executive will have.